hyperpixel34/aerothemeplasma/README.md

 Here's what's currently not supported but should be (see FAQ):

- - Multi-distro support (While this could work on other distros, I cannot provide help if something goes wrong)
+ - Multi-distro support (While this could work on other distros, and has been confirmed to run well on Arch and Ubuntu, I cannot provide help if something goes wrong)
  - HiDPI scaling
- - Multilanguage support
+ - Translations in multiple languages

-The following used to be supported but is now deprecated:
+The following has been deprecated:

  - GTK2
  - QtCurve